Denise Holstein: Arrest and deportation

 Holstein caught scarlet fever in the camp and ended up in the Revier.
 It is there that she came into contact with Josef Mengele.
-She has never heard of him before and wondered why the announcement of his arrival caused such terror throughout the infirmary.
+She had never heard of him before and wondered why the announcement of his arrival caused such terror throughout the infirmary.
 Holstein stated:

 In a voice with an imperious tone he read out a list of names in which I was included, and made us get out of bed, take off our nightgowns, and in front of each name he made a little sign that we could not understand: which of us would be chosen, perhaps even all of us, but there was nothing to hope for.
 The unfortunate women sobbed, holding their children tightly in their arms, others went completely mad and tore their hair out... it was in the evening that the Schreiberin came into the room and read a long list on which my name did not appear, but that of all the skinny women, of those who had children and of all those who had typhus.
 It was then that I understood that they were going to be taken to the gas chamber and then burned.
 So the men we had seen in the camp had been telling us the truth about the crematorium.
 Until that day I had not believed any of this and I finally understood that all the people who had not returned to the camp with us had suffered this awful fate.

 When she emerged from the Revier after seven weeks, the camp had turned into a vast quagmire.
-At the time the camp was full of supplies and she was able regain her strength.
+At the time the camp was full of supplies and she was able to regain her strength.
 At the end of 1944, she was transferred to Bergen-Belsen concentration camp, that was liberated on 15 April 1945 by British soldiers.
 When she was released, she was ill with typhus and immediately put in quarantine.